 Enhanced by the church’s excellent acoustics, the Mueller pipe organ, grand piano, harpsichord—even a choir if desired—create an overture of anticipation.
 Adding to the sense of inspirational theater, there’s actually a special peephole at the back of the sanctuary where the bride can “check the house” before the wedding march begins.
-Although you don’t have to be a member of the congregation to hold your wedding here, one of the pastors officiates.
-He or she also requires a pre-marital counseling session because the church’s officiants “like to tie a tight knot.”
+Although you don’t have to be a member of the congregation to hold your wedding here, one of the church’s pastors will officiate.
+However, co-pastors are welcome!
+A premarital counseling session is also required because the church’s officiants “like to tie a tight knot.”

 Once vows are exchanged and the union blessed, you and your guests exit via the front steps to mingle on Rodeo Drive before the bridal party and photographer take advantage of the numerous photogenic backgrounds, including the expansive park across the street.
 If you’re having the reception here, your guests re-enter through nearby gates to the courtyard, the richly decorated library or the larger hall with a center dance floor.
 And in a particularly joyful nod to tradition, the steeple chimes ring out to proclaim your marriage to everyone for miles around.